paritosh0707/AgentDock/docs/INSTALLATION_GUIDE.md

-# AgentDock Package Installation Guide
+# Dockrion Package Installation Guide

-Complete guide for installing all AgentDock packages in your development environment.
+Complete guide for installing all Dockrion packages in your development environment.

 ---